-Our newest product line, Algos, focuses on developing and providing diagnostics that are algorithmic in nature.
-Algos are tests that can be run without additional chemistry or biology; they are simply 0's and 1's running on digitized data derived from a laboratory test.
+Our newest product line, AI Applications, is focused on developing and providing diagnostics that are algorithmic in nature, implementing new software as a medical device, and building and deploying clinical decision support tools.
+The primary product of AI Applications is currently "Algos," which are clinical tests that can be run without chemistry or biology; they are simply 0's and 1's running on digitized data derived from a laboratory test, a pathology slide, or a radiomic image.
 Algos leverage AI-driven insights to produce clinically validated and actionable information for physicians.
+We offer, or are developing, products in each of these categories.

-We currently offer three algorithmic tests in oncology: our tumor origin test, or TO test, our homologous recombination deficiency test, or HRD test, and our Dihydropyrimidine Dehydrogenase Deficiency, or DPYD test.
+We currently offer three algorithmic tests in oncology as complements to our NGS assays: our tumor origin test, or TO test, our homologous recombination deficiency test, or HRD test, and our Dihydropyrimidine Dehydrogenase Deficiency, or DPYD test.
 Our TO test is designed to predict the site of origin for cancer patients for whom the primary tumor site is unknown, which represents approximately 3% of cancer patients.
 Our TO test compares the molecular profile of the tumor with profiles of other cancers in our database.
-Our HRD test is designed to identify patients who might be sensitive to poly (ADP-ribose) polymerase inhibitors, or PARP inhibitors, which we estimate represent approximately 936,000 addressable patients in breast, ovarian, pancreatic and prostate cancer patients.
+Our HRD test is designed to identify patients who might be sensitive to poly (ADP-ribose) polymerase inhibitors, or PARP inhibitors, which we estimate represent approximately 936,000 addressable patients in breast, ovarian, pancreatic, and prostate cancer patients.
 Identifying which patients are PARP sensitive can help physicians pursue specific courses of treatment, which may meaningfully prolong the patient's life expectancy.
-Our DPYD test is designed to identify certain alterations in the DPYD gene, which may be associated with a patient's potential toxicity to 5-FU/Capecitabine chemotherapy based on the associated drug labeling and guidelines from the Clinical Pharmacogenomics Implementation Consortium (CPIC).
+Our DPYD test is designed to identify certain alterations in the DPYD gene, which may be associated with a patient's potential toxicity to 5-FU/Capecitabine chemotherapy based on the associated drug labeling and guidelines from the Clinical Pharmacogenomics Implementation Consortium, or CPIC.

-We are also developing Algos in other disease areas.
-In cardiology, for example, we are also developing algorithmic models that aid clinicians in identifying patients at increased risk of developing atrial fibrillation, or AFib, along with a variety of other cardiac conditions.
+We are also developing algorithmic tests in other disease areas.
+In cardiology, for example, we are developing algorithmic models that aid clinicians in identifying patients at increased risk of developing atrial fibrillation, or AFib, along with a variety of other cardiac conditions.
 These Algos are trained using de-identified data derived from approximately 3.2 million electrocardiograms, or ECGs, across approximately 600,000 patients, with decades of longitudinal connected clinical data, including outcome and response data.
-As part of this initiative, the U.S. Food and Drug Administration, or FDA, recently awarded Tempus breakthrough designation status for an algorithm to predict AFib from a normal ECG for certain populations.
+As part of this initiative, the U.S. Food and Drug Administration, or FDA, awarded Tempus breakthrough designation status for an algorithm to predict AFib from a normal ECG for certain populations.
 Approximately 3.5% of all ECG results appear not to have AFib upon initial read, yet a major cardiac trauma or stroke occurs in these patients within a year.
-We estimate that approximately 300 million ECGs are run annually worldwide, and accordingly, this group of algorithms could affect up to ten and a half million patients.
+We estimate that approximately 300 million ECGs are run annually worldwide, and accordingly, this group of algorithms could affect up to ten and a half million patients each year.